Newton's first law – examples

 A stationary object with no outside force will not move.

-An astronaut who throws their screwdriver into space will see the screwdriver continue on at the same speed and direction forever.
+An astronaut who has their screwdriver knocked into space will see the screwdriver continue on at the same speed and direction forever.
 There are no forces acting on the screwdriver from friction.
 With no forces this object will never stop.

 Unless I am forced I do the same thing.